 Handwashing is the best and safest method for washing bras, fine lace, and silk fabrics.
 To handwash lingerie, add 2 capfuls or a squirt of Delicate Wash to a Wash Tub Basin or sink filled with cool to warm water.

 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.

 Rinse well by running cool water through the item until the water is no longer soapy.
 Do not wring.
 Instead, press the water out of the item.

 Go for Spin

 When machine washing, fasten the band closed and place in a Mesh Washing Bag to preserve elasticity and prevent tearing and snagging in the machine.
 Select the delicate cycle and use cool water.
-Add the appropriate amount of Delicate Wash according to the machine and load size.
+Add the appropriate amount of lingerie wash, we recommend using Delicate Wash according to the machine and load size.

 Hang out or lie down

 Hang to dry or lay item(s) flat in its natural shape on a drying rack.
 Never use the dryer as the high heat will reduce the fabric’s elasticity and moisture-wicking properties.

 To remove wrinkles, skip the iron.
 Steam intimates and fine lingerie for the perfect finish, as needed.